hratx-blue-ocean/chickpeach/README.md

 # Work Flow

+This project was manged using the git workflow:
+[INSERT GIF/VIDEO]

+We chose to have one development branch that would brand specific features.
+WHen they are ready to be deployed, features are deployed as follows:

+1. The branch is rebased to consolidate commit history and ensure only working code is pushed to the dev branch.
+2. The branch is pushed
+3. A pull request is made
+4. Another member of the team is to perform a review before merging the branch into developer.
+5. At the end of a sprint, the developer branch is merged into production.

+In addition to git, we also used trello to manage pending tasks, bugs and feedback.

 # Coming Soon

 This repo contains our first release.
 Here are the features we are currently working on: